‘part le Carré, part Graham Greene’

 Philip Davison has had seven novels published: The Book-Thief's Heartbeat, Twist and Shout, The Illustrator, The Crooked Man, McKenzie’s Friend, The Long Suit and A Burnable Town.
 The Crooked Man was adapted for television (broadcast on ITV).
 He has written nine plays for radio.
 His stage play The Invisible Mending Company was performed on the Abbey Theatre’s Peacock stage.
 He has co-written two television dramas: Exposure and Criminal Conversation (broadcast on RTÉ and Channel 4).
 He has co-scripted Learning Gravity (broadcast on BBC and RTÉ), a documentary film on poet and undertaker Thomas Lynch.
 In 2008, he was elected to Aosdána.

-A Burnable Town
+Praise for A Burnable Town

 ‘Each word in this bleakly humorous novel promises to explode and bring light to the shadows . . .
 Davison never fails to surprise, compel and intrigue with dry philosophy and grim wit.’